Home

 The photos below shown the statue of Sir Stamford Raffles.
 This is the spot where he is believed to have landed on 29 Jan 1819.
 The founder of Singapore, Raffles had managed to establish a free port here and this has help Singapore to become one of the busiest port in the world.

-Located in front of Asian Civilisation Museum, Victorial Theatre was one of the oldest colonial building built in 1862 as the Town Hall.
+Located in front of Asian Civilisation Museum, Victorial Theatre was one of the oldest colonial buildings built in 1862 as the Town Hall.
 It was a typical British neo-classical architecture which was popular in the 19th century.
 The Theatre was connected to the nearby Concert Hall (built in 1905) by a clock tower.

 You will find a bronze statue situated in front of the Victoria Theatre and Concert Hall.
 This was the original Stamford Raffles' bronze statue which was moved here in 1919 and unveiled by the Governor, Sir Arthur Henderson Young.